 How do you extend your network?
 Where are the opportunities in your field and how can you find them?
 Professional societies are key.
 But what do they do?
 Join the EcologyPlus Networking Webevent to hear diverse leaders in four professional societies in the environmental biology field share information about benefits of joining them and learn about their diversity mentoring initiatives.

 - Dr. Ann Sakai, University of California Irvine

 - Imeña Valdes, MS student at Northwestern University

 - Dr. Vanessa Lougheed, University of Texas at El Paso

 October 6, 2020 Planning for your Career in Uncertainty – and Sticking to it

 Are you wondering what your next steps may be for your career trajectory in the environmental field?
 Do you have a five-year plan gone awry due to the coronavirus pandemic?
 Join us for a webchat to engage with environmental professionals at different stages of their career with tips on how to create your individual career plan, or update one, and how to effectively execute it during uncertain times.

-- Edem Yevoo, graduate student, Energy and Resources Group at UC Berkeley
+Energy and Resources Group, UC Berkeley

-- Quin Holifield, Soil Scientist, USDA Forest Service, Northern Research Station, Baltimore Field Station
+USDA Forest Service, Northern Research Station, Baltimore Field Station

 July 23, 2020 Hiring Under COVID-19